 Of course, not all BAC tests are accurate, and some persons are arrested unfairly for DWI.
 It may be necessary to challenge DWI breathalyzer test results to prove your innocence.

 If you or a family member faces an intoxication offense or DWI charge in Houston, Harris County, Montgomery County or Fort Bend County, you should know that the Neal Davis Law Firm has experienced and aggressive Texas DWI defense lawyers.
 Contact us today.
-We’ll quickly provide you with a free legal review of your case, and we can protect your legal rights when charged with violating Texas’ drunk driving laws.
+We’ll quickly provide you with a legal review of your case, and we can protect your legal rights when charged with violating Texas’ drunk driving laws.